CERES-RUB/academic-skills/05_Citation.md

 If the website is the homepage of an organization, but the text cannot be attributed to a single person, the organization can be listed as the author:

-Church of Scientology International (n.y.): *L. Ron Hubbard*, https://www.scientology.org/l-ron-hubbard/ (last access: 05.02.2021).
+Church of Scientology International. n.d.
+“L. Ron Hubbard.”
+Accessed May 14, 2024. https://www.scientology.org/l-ron-hubbard/.

 <div class="Advice">